porter-finance/v1-core/spec/overview.md

         @param collateralToken The ERC20 token address the Bond is backed by.
         @param collateralTokenAmount The amount of collateral tokens per bond.
         @param convertibleTokenAmount The amount of convertible tokens per bond.
-        @param bonds The amount of Bonds given to the owner during the one-time mint during the `Bond`'s `initialize`.
+        @param bonds The amount of bond shares to give to the owner during the one-time mint during the `Bond`'s `initialize`.
         @dev This uses a clone to save on deployment costs which adds a slight overhead when users interact with the bonds, but also saves on gas